Himalayan Yoga Academy

 Krishna : Bhagvad Gita & Yoga

-The tale of Mahabharata has a lot to do with the life of Lord Krishna.
-During the Dharma Yuddha (righteous war) between two Pandavas and Kauravas, Lord Krishna played the charioteer of Arjuna.
-He was encouraging Arjuna on various segments of life like Dharma (righteous path), Karma (deeds), Theistic Devotion, Yogic ideals, salvation, knowledge, etc. because Arjuna was in emotional commotion in killing his brothers and cousins.
+The tale of the Mahabharata has a lot to do with the life of Lord Krishna.
+During the Dharma Yuddha (righteous war) between the two Pandavas and Kauravas, Lord Krishna played the charioteer of Arjuna.
+He was encouraging Arjuna on various segments of life like Dharma (righteous path), Karma (deeds), Theistic Devotion, Yogic ideals, salvation, knowledge, etc., because Arjuna was in emotional commotion in killing his brothers and cousins.
 The verses mentioned in this book are often called a life guide or spiritual dictionary.

-THE BHAGAVAT GITA
+THE BHAGAVAD GITA AND YOGA

-The ancient scripture, Srimad Bhagavad Gita is a treasure for ‘yoga’ lovers.
-The Holy Scripture speaks about the detached way of life through its 700 verses (shlokas) divided in 18 chapters.It is the conversation between Arjun and Lord Krishna.
-Though all 18 chapters are considered as yogic paths which is associated to Yogic message, four chapters are specifically applied in human life.
-The Bhagavad Gita is the most treasured and famous of spiritual or yogic texts, Composed of 700 verses, the Bhagavad Gita was written in the third or fourth century BCE as part of the epic text the Mahabharata.
+The ancient scripture, Srimad Bhagavad Gita, is a treasure for ‘yoga’ lovers.
+The Holy Scripture speaks about the detached way of life through its 700 verses (shlokas) divided into 18 chapters.
+It is the conversation between Arjun and Lord Krishna.
+Though all 18 chapters are considered as yogic paths which are associated with the Yogic message, four chapters are specifically applied in human life.
+The Bhagavad Gita is the most treasured and famous of spiritual or yogic texts.
+Composed of 700 verses, the Bhagavad Gita was written in the third or fourth century BCE as part of the epic text the Mahabharata.

 1) Karma Yoga (Yoga of Action)